COSD 640: Advanced Practicum in Speech-Language-Hearing

 Radford University clinic practicum grading for both interns and externs is based on the Knowledge and Skill Acquisition Standards set forth by the American Speech Language and Hearing Association.
 It is the student's overall responsibility to review and be familiar with their program of study guidelines for knowledge outcomes and skill acquisition as defined by ASHA.
 These standards and implementation procedures for the certificate of clinical competence can be found at: http://www.asha.org/certification/2014-speech-language-pathology-certification-standards/

 Student clinicians will receive written and verbal evaluations and grades from individual supervisors for performance in practicum at midterm and final grading periods.
 Students should review the Radford University's Supervisor Feedback Form- Student Knowledge and Skills which is used to evaluate acquisition of clinical skills and assign numerical grades for practicum experience.
-Assesment mesasures for coursework may be based on active participation in discussions, grand rounds/ case presentations, class demonstrations, journal entries and /or papers on the topics being discussed.
+Assessment mesasures for coursework may be based on active participation in discussions, grand rounds/ case presentations, class demonstrations, journal entries and /or papers on the topics being discussed.

 COSD graduate students must earn a minimum grade of B in all COSD 640 credits in the program of study in order to gradaute with a master's degree in Communication Sciences and Disorders.
 For the Master of Science degree at least 12 credit hours of COSD 640 with a grade of B or better are required.
 For the Master of Arts degree at least 9 credit hours of COSD 640 with a grade of B or better are required.
 Any COSD 640 credits in which less than a B is earned must be repeated.